 William A. Cofield has served as our Senior Vice President, Operations & Supply Chain since January 2018.
-Previously, Mr. Cofield served as Vice President of Operations and Supply Chain for MGA Entertainment from May 2014 to December 2018 and Vice President of Operations for Newell Brands, Inc. (formerly Newell Rubbermaid, Inc.) from January 2009 to May 2014.
-Mr. Cofield received his Bachelor of Science degree from the United States Military Academy.
+Previously, Mr. Cofield served as Vice President of Operations and Supply Chain for MGA Entertainment from May 2014 to December 2018 and Vice President of Operations for the Rubbermaid business within Newell Brands, Inc. (formerly Newell Rubbermaid, Inc.) from January 2009 to May 2014.
+Mr. Cofield earned his Bachelor of Science degree from the United States Military Academy.
 Upon graduation, he was commissioned as an officer in the United States Army where he served for 10 years.
 Mr. Cofield achieved the rank of Major before resigning his commission.

-M. Joseph Schrock has served as our Vice President, Operations Controller since January 2018.
-He served as Vice President, Operations Controller of Mueller Co.
+M. Joseph Schrock has served as our Vice President and General Manager of our Brass, Gas and Repair Value Stream since October 2019.
+Mr. Schrock served as our Vice President, Operations Controller from January 2018 to September 2019, Vice President, Operations Controller of Mueller Co.
 LLC from October 2017 to January 2018, Senior Director of Finance, Controller from February 2016 to September 2017, Division Controller from May 2010 to January 2016 and Plant Controller from May 2005 to April 2010.
 Previously, Mr. Schrock served as Division Controller of the MasterBrand Cabinets division of Fortune Brands Home & Security, Inc. from January 2004 to April 2005 and was Division Accounting Manager from November 1995 to December 2003.
-Mr. Schrock received his Bachelor of Science degree and his Executive MBA from Millikin University.
+Mr. Schrock earned his Bachelor of Science degree and his Executive MBA from Millikin University.

 Jennifer B. O'Keefe has served as our Vice President, Human Resources since December 2017, and was Senior Director, Talent & Rewards/Human Resources from January 2016 to November 2017.
-Previously, Ms. O'Keefe served as our Director, Talent Management & Human Resources, from February 2014 to December 2015; Senior Manager, Talent Management and Human Resources from June 2011 to January 2014; Employee Services Manager from February 2010 to June 2011; Manager, Health and Welfare Plans from February 2007 to February 2010; and Senior Benefits Analyst from October 2001 to February 2007.
+Previously, Ms. O'Keefe served as our Director, Talent Management & Human Resources, from February 2014 to December 2015; Senior Manager, Talent Management and Human Resources from June 2011 to January 2014; Employee Services Manager from February 2010 to June 2011; and Manager, Health and Welfare Plans from February 2007 to February 2010.
 She earned a Bachelor of Arts degree from Furman University.